cdec/cdec.github.com/guide/grammar_extraction.md

 ## Per-sentence grammars

-Since `cdec` does not support an on-disk representation for fast access to grammars that are too large to fit into memory, it is strongly recommended that you use [per-sentence grammars](psgs.html) in translation.
+Since `cdec` does not support an on-disk representation for fast access to grammars that are too large to fit into memory, so it is strongly recommended that you use [per-sentence grammars](psgs.html) in translation.
 PSGs are filtered from larger grammars so as to only contain rules to match a single sentence.
 Although these must be created for each sentence that is to be translated, they are small enough to be loadable very quickly from the [human-readable grammar format](/documentation/grammar-format.html).

 ## Online grammar extraction